-In the light of the knowledge and understanding of the Chief Constable for Gwent and the Gwent Police Pension Fund and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report or the Joint Annual Governance Statement.
+In the light of the knowledge and understanding of the Chief Constable of Gwent Police and the Gwent Police Pension Fund and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report or the joint Annual Governance Statement.

-I have nothing to report in respect of the following matters, which Leport to you, if, in my opinion:
+I have nothing to report in respect of the following matters, which I report to you, if, in my opinion:

-- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.
+- adequate accounting records have not been kept, or returns adequate for my audit have not been received from branches not visited by my team: - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.